autodesk-platform-services/aps-power-automate-tools/docs/part1-setup-triggers/index.md

 - You should get a `200 OK` response with the details of the new webhook
 - Go to your ACC project, and upload any kind of file to the same folder you've configured in the trigger
-- If you used https://webhook.site, you should see the notification from APS there
+- If you used https://webhook.site, you should see a notification from the Webhooks service

 ![Trigger test response](images/test-webhook-response.png)